This document details the deprecation policy for the following Stackdriver agents and related client-side components:

 Backwards-compatible changes, including new features or bug fixes, go to minor releases of the most recent major version at any time.
 Backwards-incompatible changes are incorporated into the next major release.

 The lifespan of any major version of a Stackdriver agent is at least 12 months.
 A major version (e.g., version N) is decommissioned 12 months after the release of the next major version (e.g., version N+1).
 Decommissioning a major version means that it doesn't receive any further bug fixes or minor releases.
 It also means that customer support is no longer available for that version.
-Once a version is decommissioned, it will no longer be available.
+Once a version is decommissioned, the agent's installer files for that version are removed and not available to download.

 Subsequent agent releases where only the minor version is updated don't reset the clock.
 The lifespan of any minor version follows its major version's deprecation and decommission schedule.